tapis-project/documentation/source/deployment/vault.rst

 Introduction to Tapis Vault
 ===========================

 Tapis stores all its secrets in an instance of `Hashicorp Vault <https://www.hashicorp.com/products/vault>`_.
-It is critical that access to Vault is tightly controlled and its secret content is safeguarded.
+It is critical that access to Vault is tightly controlled and its secret content safeguarded.
 The only Tapis component that interactes directly with Vault is the `Security Kernel <../technical/security.html>`_ and its associated utility programs.

 When planning a Tapis installation, one should consider the tradeoff between automation and robust secret management.
 In highly automated environments like Kubernetes, services are automatically restarted when they fail or need to be moved between nodes.
 This level of automation requires writing at least one secret on some software accessible disk.
 On the other hand, Vault initialization is geared toward having a human in the loop to execute its unseal protocol and to protect high value tokens.

 Tapis supports two levels of Vault automation.
 When running in a Kubernetes cluster, Vault's unseal keys and a long-lived token are written to disk on the control plane.
-Kubernetes accesses these secrets when it initializes a new Vault instance or needs to restart Vault.
+Kubernetes accesses these secrets when it initializes a new Vault instance or it needs to restart Vault.
 These secrets are protected by the operating system's account and access control mechanisms; if those mechanisms are compromised, the Vault's contents are vulnerable.

 Tapis also supports deploying Vault outside a Kubernetes cluster while the rest of Tapis runs in the cluster.
 In this configuration, a data center can deploy Vault to meet its local security policies and standards, including limiting administrative access to Vault, running Vault in a physically secure location, employing a hardware security module, etc.

 In the following two sections we discuss how the community version of Vault can be run inside Kubernetes and run on a VM outside of Kubernetes.
 In both cases, Vault needs to be installed, certains capabilities need to be enabled, Tapis-specific policies and roles need to be created, and administrative processes need to be put in place.
-Other configurations, such as running enterprise Vault or sharing Vault with other applications, are not covered explicitly, but the information necessary for such adaptions can be extrapolated from the discussion.
+Other configurations, such as running enterprise Vault or sharing Vault with other applications, are not covered, but information from this discussion can be adapted to other configurations.

 Deploying Vault in Kubernetes
 =============================

 Using `Tapis Deployer <./deployer.html>`_, Tapis's `top-level burnup script <https://github.com/tapis-project/tapis-deployer/blob/main/playbooks/roles/baseburnup/templates/kube/burnup>`_ configures and initializes Vault early in the deployment process.
-The `Vault burnup script <https://github.com/tapis-project/tapis-deployer/blob/main/playbooks/roles/vault/templates/kube/burnup>`_ performs these tasks, executing from the Kubernetes control plane:
+The `Vault burnup script <https://github.com/tapis-project/tapis-deployer/blob/main/playbooks/roles/vault/templates/kube/burnup>`_ executes from the Kubernetes control plane and performs these tasks:

 - Configures Vault's network and site location
 - Configures Vault storage